abyravan/se3posenets-pytorch/README.md

    where log_dir can be the path to the directory specified in the config file as save-dir.

 # Simulated Baxter Data:
-You can download the simulated Baxter dataset described in the paper here: https://drive.google.com/open?id=1CifjZXKL7pnJgAaTenAFSuGuUGsBmUaZ
+You can download the simulated Baxter dataset (~72G) described in the paper here: https://drive.google.com/open?id=1CifjZXKL7pnJgAaTenAFSuGuUGsBmUaZ

-Use [rclone](https://rclone.org/drive/) to download from the drive link as there are multiple small files in the dataset.
+Use [rclone](https://rclone.org/drive/) to download from the drive link as there are a lot of small files in the dataset.

-Once done, you should change the "data" path in the config giles to the correct root directory.
+Once done, you should change ```<path-to-data>``` in the config files to the correct data directory.

 # Paper:
 Byravan, Arunkumar, et al. ["Se3-pose-nets: Structured deep dynamics models for visuomotor planning and control."](https://rse-lab.cs.washington.edu/papers/se3posenets_icra18.pdf), ICRA 2018.